 16. The famous Abbey Road picture has a prequel.

 The final album cover photograph of four Beatles walking in time was chosen from a series of eight shots, taken on the crosswalk in front of Abbey Road Studios over the course of a single day in 1969.
 Freelance photographer Iain Macmillan took the official photos, but Paul’s wife, Linda McCartney, happened to be standing by with her camera to catch this small elderly lady talking to Ringo as Paul fixes his jacket collar.
 We can only hope they came off as nice young men.

-8. Sean Connery royally dissed the Fab Four as James Bond, but liked them enough himself to record a cover.
+17. Sean Connery royally dissed the Fab Four as James Bond, but liked them enough personally to record a cover.

 In the 1964 Bond thriller Goldfinger, Connery purrs, of drinking Dom Perignon at the wrong temperature, “It’s simply not done…like listening to the Beatles without earmuffs.”
 Young fans reportedly booed the line in theatres, but the actor himself bears no real animosity toward the Beatles.
 Connery even collaborated with George Martin in 1988 for the Beatles producer’s In My Life album, a retrospective of Fab Four covers by celebrities from Robin Williams to Goldie Hawn.
 007’s spoken-word version of the title track is radical, but pleasant, like reaching for the Dom Perignon and getting a surprise glass of well-aged scotch.